 At A Glance: Our Top 5 Picks for Most Afforable Automatic Watches

 But today, with companies like Seiko leading the way, automatic watches have become very affordable and can often compete with their quartz counterparts.

-In this post I am going to show you quite a few of the options you have available if you are looking to buy yourself an automatic (aka mechanical) watch and enter the true world of watch making.
+In this post I am going to show you quite a few of the budget watch options you have available if you are looking to buy yourself an automatic (aka mechanical) watch and enter the true world of watch making.